 Dr. Price earned a Ph.D. in English from the University of Pennsylvania and has held an Andrew W. Mellon Postdoctoral Fellowship in the Humanities at the Jackman Humanities Institute at the University of Toronto.
-Throughout her career, she has been committed to opening up conversations between disparate communities and disciplines, and enjoys working with students and faculty to think creatively about how to connect their academic interests and expertise with concrete action and activism.
+Throughout her career, she has been committed to opening up conversations between disparate disciplines and communities, and enjoys working with students and faculty to think creatively about how to connect their academic interests and expertise with concrete action and activism.
+From 2017-2019, she co-directed Friends, Peace, and Sanctuary—a project that connected book artists with resettled individuals from Iraq and Syria to co-create new works of art and literature.
 In addition to her work at the Lang Center, she teaches courses in English, Environmental Studies, and Peace and Conflict Studies; she publishes critical, creative, and other types of writing; and serves as Interviews Editor for the online magazine Jacket2.

 ENGL 089B / ENVS 044 Environmentally Engaged Literature: Pollutants, Fossil Fuels, and Atomic Bombs

 ENGL 78B Make It New: Modernism and International Experimentation

 PEAC 094 Special Topics: Friends, Peace, and Sanctuary